 When you’re reading this post, it might be that I’m no longer writing daily, but I certainly hope that am.
 If not, I’ll be back.

-If you want to start your own daily blogging habit but aren’t sure where to start, this course I created will hold your hand every step of the way to get things set up and rolling.
+If you want to start your own daily blogging habit but aren’t sure where to start, this free course I created will hold your hand every step of the way to get things set up and rolling.